21it/calculus/README.md

 ##  Usage (simple example)

 This library is based on idea described above.
 It just provides syntactic sugar to express new types in terms of λ-expressions to create new things which Elixir don't have by default.
-For simplicity, I'll just name these new kind of types as **λ-types**.
+For simplicity, I'll just name this new kind of types as **λ-types**.
 Let's implement simple λ-type [Stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) which will have just `push` and `pop` methods:

 ```elixir
 defmodule Stack do